mlocati/powershell-phpmanager/README.md

 ### Caching downloads

 This module downloads PHP and PHP extensions from internet.
 In order to avoid downloading the same files multiple times you can use `Set-PhpDownloadCache` to specify the path of a local folder where the downloads will be cached (to get the configured value you can use `Get-PhpDownloadCache`).

 By default `Set-PhpDownloadCache` does not persist the configured value: you can use the `-Persist` option to store if for the current user only, or for any user.

+To retrieve the currently configured value you can use `Get-PhpDownloadCache`.

+To disable the cache, run `Set-PhpDownloadCache` without arguments (to make this setting persistent, use `Set-PhpDownloadCache -Persist CurrentUser` or `Set-PhpDownloadCache -Persist AllUsers`).

 ## Supported platforms